alonzi/monte-carlo/README.md

 Let's follow the method for flipping a coin

 ## Exercise
-In pairs work out the four steps above and indicate python functions for steps 2, 3, and 4.
+In pairs work out the four steps above for flipping a coin.

 1. Define two possible starting conditions - {Heads,Tails}
 2. Generate Trials - `np.random.randint(...)`
 3. Compute - map RNG results to Heads/Tails - `map(...)`
 4. Aggregate - `sum(...)`

-You can see my code here: [examle-1-coin-flip.py](https://github.com/alonzi/monte-carlo/blob/b83b0e47812e5e302b582e57b0ab756e87112ddb/code/example-1-coin-flip.py)
+### (Pete don't forget) Record the results of the deliberations and pause for questions.

 ## The power comes from the so-called "Law of Large Numbers"